Whether it’s a Sunday League match or the Champions League Final, every football match has one thing in common: the potential for serious injury.

 Open Surgery

-Another type of incision that can be performed on a football player’s ankle is open surgery.
+Another type of incision option for soft tissue footballer’s ankle is open surgery.
 This type is more invasive than arthroscopic surgery and usually requires a hospital stay.
 Open surgery is typically used to repair severe damage to the bones or ligaments in the front of the ankle.

-Treatment slowly progresses and recovery from any type of ankle surgery will take some time, but players need to follow their doctor’s orders and rehabilitation protocol to ensure a successful recovery.
-Most players will be able to return to action within 4-6 weeks after the operation, but it may take longer for some players to fully recover.
+Treatment slowly progresses, and recovery from ankle surgery will take some time.
+Still, players must follow their doctor’s orders and rehabilitation protocol to recover successfully.
+Most players can return to action within 4-6 weeks after the operation, but it may take longer for some players to fully recover.

 Orthopedic treatment